ISAITB/docs-itb-ta/source/introduction/index.rst

 What is the test bed?
 ---------------------

-The test bed is a service offered by the European Commission, specifically the `Interoperability Test Bed Action`_ of DIGIT ISA², to support the interoperability and conformance testing of projects that enable the development of cross-border public services.
+The test bed is a service offered by the European Commission, specifically the `Interoperability Test Bed Team`_ of DIGIT D.2, to support the interoperability and conformance testing of projects that enable the development of cross-border public services.
 Its purpose is to facilitate such projects by providing project leaders with the means to define their project's testing strategy that will be used by their participating organisations.
 The test services offered in this way may either be presented as a tool to help